Starkhafn’s Dragon

 © 2004 Joe and Rebecca Duval

-… a song recalling one rather
+… a song recalling one rathermemorable adventure to the

 Barony of Starkhafn